 Braun Series 7 & 9

-The Braun Series 7 & 9 are high end razors that will set you back a pretty penny, but it well worth the cost, if you are an African American man with sensitive skin.
+The Braun Series 7 & 9 are high-end razors that will set you back a pretty penny, but it well worth the cost, if you are an African American man with sensitive skin.
 The 790cc, 799cc and 9095cc, for example, use active lift technology, and intelligent pulsonic technology to help stand the hair up, which keeps the razor away from the skin.
 Sensitive skin reacts poorly to having a razor directly on it, and Braun has figured out a way to offer a close shave without placing the razor directly on the skin.
-Active lift technology helps to lift curly hair up from the skin, and the pulsonic technology adjust the vibrations to meet the needs of your particular, unique skin.
+Active lift technology helps to lift curly hair up from the skin, and the pulsonic technology adjusts the vibrations to meet the needs of your particular, unique skin.

 Wahl Professional 8061 5-Star Series

 The Wahl Professional 8061, is an electric shaver that promises a close and precise shave without causing the skin irritation that black men with sensitive skin often face.
-It comes equipped with a “bump-free” razor, which helps to pick up the hair, and prevent ingrown hairs and painful razor bumps.
+It comes equipped with a “bump-free” razor, which helps to pick up the hair and prevent ingrown hairs and painful razor bumps.
 The Wahl is a good razor on very short hair, or a beard that is grown back in, but you’ll need to use a traditional trimmer prior to using the Wahl, as it tends to yank on longer hairs.
 While that won’t cause problems with the end result, it is certainly painful and can be avoided.

 Phillips Norelco PowerTouch Razor

 The Phillips Norelco PowerTouch is one of the cheaper options on the market, but it still does a good job to get a smooth, clean shave without irritating the skin.
-Unlike the other electric shavers, this razor utilizes three, rounded blades to create a close, clean shave.
+Unlike the other electric shavers, this razor utilizes three rounded blades to create a close, clean shave.
 This can be particularly helpful for African-American skin, as the blades work in several directions, and hair growth most certainly isn’t uniform.
-This razor also utilizes moisture strips that are said to sooth dry skin, which is a common complain among men with sensitive skin.
+This razor also utilizes moisture strips that are said to soothe dry skin, which is a common complaint among men with sensitive skin.
 Finally, it works to cut the hair just below the surface for a super smooth shave.

-These four razors are among the most highly-rated and well liked in the Black community.
+These four razors are among the most highly-rated and well-liked in the Black community.
 They seem to work well for those with sensitive skin, and special shaving requirements.
-Each of these electric shaver options allow you to work with wet or dry skin.
+Each of these electric shaver options allows you to work with wet or dry skin.
 Most with sensitive skin find that wet skin prevents more razor bumps, burns and ingrown hairs.
 With that being said, everyone’s skin and hair is different, and you may need to try more than one razor to find the best fit for your skin.
 To get a good starting point, consider visiting a barber who is versed in the needs of black hair and skin, for a single shave.
-Once you’ve had a shave with a straight razor, you can begin working with an electric shaver to keep things neat, tidy, and, most of all, pain free.
+Once you’ve had a shave with a straight razor, you can begin working with an electric shaver to keep things neat, tidy, and, most of all, pain-free.